robsim378/sysc_3303_project/README.md

 3. Select General/Existing Projects into Workspace from the import wizard menu and click "Next".
 4. Click the "Select archive file:" option and click "Browse" or type the filepath into the box.
 5. Click "Finish".
 6. If you want to adjust the hosts running each procedure, navigate to resources -> config.properties and enter for each "XXX.hostname=" the host running that process.
+If this step is not done, all processes must be run on the same machine.
 7. In the Package Explorer view in Eclipse, navigate through LA2G1_milestone_3 -> src -> sysc_3303_project -> scheduler_subsystem.
 8. Right click on "SchedulerMain.java" and select "Run As" -> "Java Application".
 9. In the Package Explorer view in Eclipse, navigate through LA2G1_milestone_3 -> src -> sysc_3303_project -> elevator_subsystem.